Postgraduate online course

 - Participation in active and supportive forums drawing on practical expertise

 In this module you will explore the key theories and principles of strategic project management as well as evaluating the importance of robust governance.
 The module will evaluate the underpinning change management theory and its relationship with delivering strategic projects.
 Consideration is given to the importance of decision-making throughout the project lifecycle as well as the selection of projects in order to ensure a balanced portfolio.
-The module willl examine the crucial role of the business case in providing the rationale and identification of the benefits to be realised.
-An important aspect to the module is the consideration of regulatory aspects and the underpinning quality management and assurance.
+The module will examine the crucial role of the business case in providing the rationale and identification of the benefits to be realised, as well as consideration of the use of PMOs as a strategic tool.
+An important aspect of the module is the consideration of regulatory aspects and the underpinning quality management and assurance.

 This module examines the process of risk management and the underlying psychology that impacts on our approach to project risk, giving consideration to both threats and opportunities and how they may impact on the objectives.
 It will differentiate between risks and hazards, and evaluate the potential sources of risk together with the various tools and techniques used to identify and analyse project risk exposure.
 It will also provide an overview of probability theory and how this is affected by multiple risk occurrence.
 The module will further consider the risk response mechanisms available to the project manager and the importance of contingency in this process.